 How fun is this game?

-Who could forget Alex's show from February 14th when he and Steve Pachanek were begging for Trump to fire William Barr because Barr had come out to say that Trump tweeting things about the DOJ's recommendation for Roger Stone's trial and sentencing was not cool.
+Who could forget Alex's show from February 14th when he and Steve Pieczenik were begging for Trump to fire William Barr because Barr had come out to say that Trump tweeting things about the DOJ's recommendation for Roger Stone's trial and sentencing was not cool.

-They were on the warpath, and Alex even went so far as to bring up the fact that there is a Jeffrey Epstein connection with William Barr.
+And Alex even went so far as to bring up the fact that there is a Jeffrey Epstein connection with William Barr.

 We know that Attorney General Barr has really come out against the president.